vvinci21/School_District_Analysis/README.md

 ## Overview of the school district analysis: Explain the purpose of this analysis.

+-The school board has notified Maria and her supervisor that the `clean_students_complete.csv` file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
+Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards and have turned to Maria for help.
+She has asked you to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
+Once you’ve replaced the math and reading scores, Maria would like you to repeat the school district analysis that you did in this module and write up a report to describe how these changes affected the overall analysis.

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions.

 ### How is the district summary affected?